wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/navigation-canvas-app/includes/3a-exercise-create-navigation-functions.md

 	[![select the New Screen dropdown.](../media/new-screen-ss.png)](../media/new-screen-ss.png#lightbox)

 1. This will create a new blank screen in your app.
-Repeat once more to have 3 screens total.
+Repeat once more to have three screens total.

 1. On Screen1, insert a **Button** control and change the **Text** property to **Next**.